C

 Relationship with Anemones

-Anemonefish, as the clownfish are also known, get this name because they form symbiotic relationships with sea anemones.
-This relationship developed from the evolution of the anemone as a host to the clownfish three separate times in the anemone’s history.The first time occurred over 65 million years ago.
-It is likely that anemones developed as a species first and in a different part of the world.
+Anemonefish, also known as the clownfish, get their name because they form symbiotic relationships with sea anemones.
+This relationship developed from the evolution of the anemone as a host to the clownfish three separate times in the anemone’s history.
+The first time occurred over 65 million years ago.
+Anemones likely developed as a species first, and in a different part of the world.
 Then clownfishes adapted to live with them, probably in the Western Pacific Ocean originally.

 Sea anemones, creatures that anchor to the ocean floor and use tentacles to draw in food, come in various species.
-However, the fish primarily form symbiotic relationships with three species, or types, of sea anemone: Heteractis magnifica, Stichodactyla gigantia and Stichodactyla mertensii.
+However, the fish primarily form symbiotic relationships with three species, or types, of sea anemone: Heteractis magnifica, Stichodactyla gigantia, and Stichodactyla mertensii.

 Sea anemones release toxins from their tentacles.
-A clownfish evade this issue by performing an intricate dance with the anemone it wants to claim.
+A clownfish evades this issue by performing an intricate dance with the anemone it wants to claim.
 As it gently touches the anemone’s tentacles, a clownfish becomes acclimated, developing a layer of mucus that scientists believe gives it immunity to the anemone’s lethal stings.
 Once entrenched, the fish benefit from this relationship with increased protection and safer access to food; sea anemones benefit because clownfish drive away would-be attackers and preen, or remove parasites from, their bodies.

 Predators and Prey